OSI Model Physical Layer

 The presentation layer provides a variety of coding and conversion functions that are applied to application layer data.
 These functions ensure that information sent from the application layer of one system would be readable by the application layer of another system.
 Some examples of presentation layer coding and conversion schemes include common data representation formats, conversion of character representation formats, common data compression schemes, and common data encryption schemes.

-Common data representation formats, or the use of standard image, sound, and video formats, enable the interchange of application data between different types of computer systems.
+Common data representation formats, or the use of a standard image, sound, and video formats, enable the interchange of application data between different types of computer systems.
 Conversion schemes are used to exchange information with systems by using different text and data representations, such as EBCDIC and ASCII.
 Standard data compression schemes enable data that is compressed at the source device to be properly decompressed at the destination.
 Standard data encryption schemes enable data encrypted at the source device to be properly deciphered at the destination.

 Presentation layer implementations are not typically associated with a particular protocol stack.
 Some well-known standards for video include QuickTime and Motion Picture Experts Group (MPEG).
 QuickTime is an Apple Computer specification for video and audio, and MPEG is a standard for video compression and coding.